-In order to define and evaluate the subsurface soil and groundwater conditions at the site, 3 borings were drilled to depths of about 21.5 to 51.5 feet below existing grade.
-The borings were drilled using a truck-mounted drill rig equipped with hollow-stem augers.
-Additionally, 3 test pits were excavated to depths of about 6.5 to 9.0 feet below existing grade.
-The test pits were excavated using a track-mounted excavator.
-Boring and test pit locations are presented on Figure 2.
+In order to define and evaluate the subsurface soil and groundwater conditions at the site, 3 test pits were excavated to depths of about 5.5 to 6.0 feet below existing grade.
+The test pits were excavated using a rubber tire-mounted excavator.
+Test pit locations are presented on Figure 2.

 The field portion of our study was under the direct control and continual supervision of an experienced member of our geotechnical staff.
-During the course of the excavating and drilling operations, a continuous log of the subsurface soil conditions encountered was maintained.
+During the course of the excavating operations, a continuous log of the subsurface soil conditions encountered was maintained.
 In addition, samples of the typical soils encountered were obtained and placed in sealed bags and plastic containers for subsequent laboratory testing and examination.
 The soils were classified in the field based upon visual and textural examination.
 These classifications have been supplemented by subsequent inspection and testing in our laboratory.
-Detailed graphical representation of the subsurface conditions encountered is presented on Figures 3A through 3C, Boring Log, and on Figures 4A through 4C, Test Pit Log.
-Soils were classified in accordance with the nomenclature described on Figure 5, Key to Boring Log (USCS) and on Figure 6, Key to Test Pit Log (USCS).
+Detailed graphical representation of the subsurface conditions encountered is presented on Figures 3A through 3C, Test Pit Log.
+Soils were classified in accordance with the nomenclature described on Figure 4, Key to Test Pit Log (USCS).